 Asserting that Tanner was to blame for the bout not taking place because he “didn’t want to reach his weight” and didn’t even want to attend practices the day before the event, Storms later refuted these assertions.

 One YouTube vs. TikTok Boxing is Still Unknown

 Originally, Danny Duncan was supposed to represent YouTube as well.
 Duncan’s identity was unknown due to the struggle, much like Tayler Holder.
 This resulted from the competition’s organizers letting the audience choose Duncan and Holder’s opponent.
 Even though the Holder fight has already been decided and confirmed, it is still unknown with whom Duncan would walk into the right.

 The details of that one Battle are still unknown, but the event’s organizers have revealed that there will be two more free-to-view undercard fights.
 Landon McBroom will face Ben Azelart in these, and Ryan Johnston will face Cale Saurage.

-The Battle of the Platforms was originally scheduled for Saturday, June 5, 2021, the event’s date was altered to June 12, one week later.
+The Battle of the Platforms was originally scheduled for Saturday, June 5, 2021, but the event’s date was altered to June 12, one week later.
 Those interested in seeing the remaining fights and finding out whether TikTok or YouTube is finally declared the night’s overall platform winner will need to pay.
 The two free pre-show undercard fights are the only free contests available.